bugsbrog/web-sprint-challenge-advanced-react/README.md

 * [ ] Build a custom hook called `useForm`, and use it in your CheckoutForm component to control the form's stateful logic. **You do not need to use useLocalStorage to complete this task! localStorage is not necessary for this project.
 Simply reproduce all functionality for the useForm custom hook to complete.**

-* [ ] Try and build it out first before you peek at the guided project.
+* [ ] Try to build it out first before you peek at the guided project.
 And *do not* copy/paste directly from the guided project!_

 ### Testing the Checkout Form
 * [ ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.